• Meeting AP CSP College Board Requirements

 Multiplayer & Victory

-• The Internet: WebSocket events (emit/on) for real-time sync across clients
+• The Internet: WebSocket events (emit/on) for real-time sync; dedicated Socket.IO server on port 8500 with eventlet async

-• Iteration: setInterval broadcasts position every 50ms; autosave every 10s
+• Iteration: setInterval broadcasts position every 50ms; autosave every 10s; powerup spawn rate-limiting loop

 Moiz — AP CSP Alignment